luckieucas/FLARE23/README.md

 | Model name       |  Organ DICE(%)  | Organ NSD(%) | Tumor DICE(%) | Tumor NSD(%)
 | ---------------- | :----: | :--------------------: | :--------------------: | :--------------------: |
 | Our method | 92.18 |         96.33          | 46.26|38.65 |

->Include a table of results from your paper, and link back to the leaderboard for clarity and context.
-If your main result is a figure, include that figure and link to the command or notebook to reproduce it.

 ## Contributing